Telenovela (TV series): Production

 On January 16, 2015, NBC ordered thirteen episodes.
 On October 19, 2015, the network cut its order to eleven episodes.
 In November, the show title was switched from the production title Hot & Bothered to Telenovela.

 Episodes

 Broadcast

 Telenovela premiered as a "preview" on December 7, 2015 on NBC.
 The series then moved to its regular Monday at 8:30 PM timeslot on December 21, 2015 as a mid-season replacement.

+In the Philippines soon to air on A2Z and Kapamilya Channel dubbing in Filipino and theme song for "Rampa" song by Vice Ganda.